stainsby/redflare/README.md

 # Installing

-The website runs as a node.js application.
-Ensure node.js is installed, clone the git repository, and in the top-level:
+The website runs as a `node.js` application.
+Ensure `node.js` is installed, clone the git repository, and in the top-level:

-    npm install geoip-lite nlogger underscore
+    npm install express geoip-lite nlogger underscore

 to install the dependencies.